 To really discover Italy and have a holiday of a lifetime, you need to base yourself in a country town, in the heart of the Italian countryside, and rent a car.

-If you are going to be visiting only cities like Rome, Florence, Naples or Milan, then you are better off without a car rental anyway.
+If you are going to be visiting only cities like Rome, Florence, Naples, or Milan, then you are better off without a car rental anyway.
 The traffic in the major Italian cities is scary, with Rome and Naples being by far the worst cities to drive in.
-Venice, of course, has no cars, motorbikes or bicycles, so no car is ever needed to explore Venice.
+Venice, of course, has no cars, motorbikes, or bicycles, so no car is ever needed to explore Venice.

-Should you be the fearless type and decide to drive in cities Rome, Milan etc. you'll need to know where the restricted driving zones (known locally as ZTL zones) are or you'll risk HUGE fines - here are the essential maps and vital information on all the main ones.
+Should you be the fearless type and decide to drive in cities like Rome, Milan etc. you'll need to know where the restricted driving zones (known locally as ZTL zones) are or you'll risk HUGE fines - here are the essential maps and vital information on all the main ones.

 When it comes to car rental in Italy, I have tried a variety of car rental companies.
 Some are good, and some are very bad.